Acethu/Project-Euler/README.md

 >>> [{'index': 1, 'value': 'my_name'}, {'index': 2, 'value': 'my@mail.com'}]
 ```

-***'index'*** - describes the inputs index in the windows layout
+***'index'*** - describes the Inputs index in the Windows layout

 ***'value'*** - is the *'value'* (text) of an input

-A good way to get the *'values'* of your window, is to make a 'Submit' or 'Done' button:
+A good way to get the *'values'* of your Window, is to make a 'Submit' or 'Done' Button:
 ```python
 if window.get_event() is not None:
     if window.get_event()['name'] == 'Submit' # or 'Done'